 - The health, cleanliness and hygiene of the personnel that work in your business.

-- All aspects of the equipment and utensils that are being used including what material they are manufactered of, the installation, and even how they are stored.
+- All aspects of the equipment and utensils that are being used.
+This includes what material they are manufactured of, the installation, and even how they are stored.

-- Every facet of the utilities and services that you will need including the generators, propane and waste water, how you dispose of waste, and the way you handle pests.
+- Every facet of the utilities and services that you will need to operate.
+This includes generators, propane and waste water, how you dispose of waste, and the way you handle pests.